-This fund is a sub-fund of HSBC OpenFunds, an Open Ended Investment Company that is authorised in the UK by the Financial Conduct Authority.
+The fund is a sub-fund of HSBC OpenFunds, an Open Ended Investment Company that is authorised in the UK by the Financial Conduct Authority.
 The Authorised Corporate Director is HSBC Asset Management (Fund Services UK) Limited and the Investment Manager is HSBC Global Asset Management (UK) Limited.
-All applications are made on the basis of the HSBC OpenFunds prospectus, Key Investor Information Document (KIID), Supplementary Information Document (SID) and most recent annual and semi annual report, which can be obtained upon request free of charge from HSBC Asset Management (Fund Services UK) Limited, 8, Canada Square, Canary Wharf, London, E14 5HQ, UK, or the local distributors.
-Investors and potential investors should read and note the risk warnings in the prospectus and relevant KIID and additionally, in the case of retail clients, the information contained in the supporting SID.
+All applications are made on the basis of the Prospectus, Key Investor Information Document (KIID), Supplementary Information Document (SID) and most recent annual and semi-annual reports, which can be obtained upon request free of charge from HSBC Global Asset Management (UK) Limited, 8 Canada Square, Canary Wharf, London, E14 5HQ, UK or the local distributors.
+Investors and potential investors should read and note the risk warnings in the Prospectus, KIID and additionally, in the case of retail clients, the information contained in the supporting SID.